aaronicsubstances/scalable-ipc/README.md

   * Validate opcode.
   * Validate protocol version.
   * Validate timestamp, unless timestamp is not a positive value.
 Only accept timestamps which differ from current time by less than time to wait.
   * Look in processed transfers for given message id and remote endpoint.
-If found, reply data pdus and ignore the rest.
+If found, reply header/data pdus and ignore acks.
   * Remainder of processing depends on opcode.

 For header pdu,